gpadolina/TimeSeries-notes/Introduction/ForecastingPlanningGoals.md

 #### Forecasting
 is about predicting the future as accurately as possible, given all of the information available, including historical data and knowledge of any future events that might impact the forecasts.
+#### Goals
+are what you would like to happen.
+Goals should be linked to forecasts and plans.